Site-Store-Pro/laravel-ecommerce/README.md

 php artisan key:generate
 ```

-Open the newly created `.env` file and update the database configuration to match your db setup and install URL and subdirectory (if applicable);
+Open the newly created `.env` file and update the database configuration to match your db setup and install URL (both APP_URL and ASSET_URL should reflect be the same URL value) and your install's subdirectory (if applicable);

 ```env
 APP_NAME="Your Online Store Name"